 Modern Slavery Act Statement

-THERMO FISHER SCIENTIFIC INC: HUMAN RIGHTS AND MODERN SLAVERY TRANSPARENCY STATEMENT 2022
+HUMAN RIGHTS AND MODERN SLAVERY TRANSPARENCY STATEMENT 2023

-Our previous human rights and modern slavery statements are available in the “Corporate Social Responsibility” section of our website under the heading “Global Supply Chain”, which can be found here.
+This statement constitutes our human rights and modern slavery transparency statement for the financial year ending 31 December 2023.
+Our previous human rights and modern slavery statements are available in the “Corporate Social Responsibility” section of our website under the heading “Global Supply Chain,” which can be found here.

 Organization Structure

 Thermo Fisher Scientific is the world leader in serving science.
 Our Mission is to enable our customers to make the world healthier, cleaner and safer.
-We serve customers working in pharmaceutical and biotech companies, hospitals and clinical diagnostic labs, universities, research institutions and government agencies, as well as environmental, industrial quality and process control settings.
-Our global team delivers an unrivaled combination of innovative technologies, purchasing convenience and pharmaceutical services through our industry leading brands, including Thermo Scientific, Applied Biosystems, Invitrogen, Fisher Scientific, Unity Lab Services, Patheon and PPD.
+Whether our customers are accelerating life sciences research, solving complex analytical challenges, increasing productivity in their laboratories, improving patient health through diagnostics or the development and manufacture of life-changing therapies, we are here to support them.
+Our global team delivers an unrivaled combination of innovative technologies, purchasing convenience and pharmaceutical services through our industry-leading brands, including Thermo Scientific, Applied Biosystems, Invitrogen, Fisher Scientific, Unity Lab Services, Patheon and PPD.

 We report our business in four segments - Life Sciences Solutions, Analytical Instruments, Specialty Diagnostics, and Laboratory Products and Biopharma Services.

-For more information regarding our business, please see the “Business” section of our Annual Report on Form 10-K for the year ending 31 December 2022, which can be found here.
+For more information regarding our business, please see the “Business” section of our Annual Report on Form 10-K for the year ended 31 December 2023, which can be found here.

 Our Policies and Guidelines

-As a signatory to the UN Global Compact (“UNGC”), Thermo Fisher Scientific is committed to aligning corporate strategy with the Ten Principles on human rights, labor, environment and anti-corruption and to the applicable laws and fair labor practices, as evidenced by the following:
+As a signatory to the UN Global Compact (“UNGC”), Thermo Fisher Scientific is committed to aligning corporate strategy with the Ten Principles on human rights, labor, environment and anti-corruption and to the applicable laws and fair labor practices, as evidenced by the following Company policies:

-The Human Rights and Equal Opportunity Policy, which was most-recently updated in 2022, helps us implement our commitment to human rights in alignment with leading international standards, including the UN Universal Declaration of Human Rights and the International Labour Organization (“ILO”) Declaration on Fundamental Principles and Rights at Work.
+The Human Rights and Equal Opportunity Policy helps us implement a human rights framework aligned with leading international standards, including the UN Universal Declaration of Human Rights and the International Labour Organization (“ILO”) Declaration on Fundamental Principles and Rights at Work.
+Our approach references the United Nations Guiding Principles on Business and Human Rights (“UNGP”) and the Organisation for Economic Co-operation and Development (“OECD”) Guidelines for Multinational Enterprises (“OECD Guidelines”).

 When differences arise between our standards and legal requirements, we apply the stricter standard in compliance with applicable laws.